Ecohydraulics/kf-converter-w-flopy/README.md

 ## Running the code
 At first, checkout the *requirements.txt* file and install the necessary dependencies before moving forward.

 Navigate to *compute_kf.py* and adjust the necessary input parameters for the function compute_kf.
-Necessary input data are:
+Necessary input data are read from the *input-data.xlsx* table:
 - Slurping rates (in m³/s)
 - Lz: Sediment depth + Water level (in m)
 - Th_pm: Sediment depth (in m) of the measurement